marlosl/jarvis-trading-bot/README.md

 </p>

 > This project executes buy and sell orders based on signals sent by TradingView.

-> Running on the AWS Cloud platform, this project leverages Serverless Services.
+> Running on the AWS Cloud platform, this project leverages serverless services.
 It operates in an event-driven manner, promptly assessing and executing tasks as soon as events are received.

 ## Install